-An MRI of the uterus is an MRI of the female pelvis.
-That means your cervix, ovaries, fallopian tubes, and rectum will be looked at in addition to your uterus.
+An MRI of the uterus is an MRI of the female pelvis (a pelvic MRI).
+A pelvic MRI shows your cervix, ovaries, fallopian tubes, and rectum in addition to your uterus.

-Your medical provider may have ordered an MRI of your pelvis, which includes the uterus.
+Your medical provider may have ordered a pelvic MRI.
 Or, you yourself may be concerned about the health of your uterus.
-In either case, getting a pelvic MRI can tell you a lot about your overall health.
+In either case, getting a pelvic MRI can tell you much about your overall health.

 Why Might a Clinician Recommend an MRI of Your Uterus?

-There are many reasons a gynecologist or other medical provider might refer you for an MRI.
+There are many reasons a gynecologist or other medical provider might refer you for a uterine MRI scan1.
 Referrals could be prompted by the finding of a pelvic mass during a physical exam or by abnormal bleeding.

 Here are other reasons your provider might order a scan: